ScottLogic/practitioners-guides/_pages/technical-presentations.md

 title:  "Talking Confidently about Technology"
 date:   18-12-2023
 author: Colin Eberhardt
+bio: Colin is the CTO at Scott Logic, a UK-based software consultancy where they create complex application for their financial services clients.
+He's an avid technology enthusiast, spending his evenings contributing to open source projects, writing blog posts and learning as much as he can.
 description: A practical set of tips and tricks to help you build confidence and make your voice heard.
+summary: If you’re nervous about communicating your ideas, either in a formal presentation setting, or more informally, in meetings and small group conversations, this brief guide is for you.
+It’s a simple collection of thoughts and ideas; practical steps that you can take to build confidence, or feel more secure.
 ---